dotClique/globingular/README.md

 ## Testing and coverage reports
 The project uses Checkstyle to enforce styling guidelines, Spotbugs to check for overlooked bugs and Jacoco to check test coverage.
 Auto-generated reports can be viewed by running `mvn site` in the project directory, and viewing `target/staging/index.html`.
 From there you can browse into the individual modules' subfolder and reports.
 It can be run as a local web server by executing `mvn site:run` afterwards.
+For the master branch, the latest reports site is automatically deployed [here](http://it1901.pages.stud.idi.ntnu.no/groups-2020/gr2002/gr2002/).

 ### Aggregated reports
 Certain reports are automatically aggregated and put into `target/staging/project-reports.html`.